amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 1. Device transform-reduce when the result contains one element.
 2. CUB fixed-size segmented reduction when each reduction domain is physically contiguous (`inner_size == 1`).
 3. A tiled row-vector CUDA/CUB-warp backend when the reduced axes are one contiguous block with trailing values.
+4. Arbitrary ordinary-dense combinations of reduced/retained runs use a stamped `ComposedDense` plan.
+The planner removes one reduced run at a time through only the proven direct families above, keeps every non-final aggregate in FP32, and chooses pass order at stamp time with the dense-stage cost model.
+For transformed/finalized operations, only the first pass applies the public input transform and only the final pass applies the public finalizer/output scale.
-4. Fixed-size segmented reduction over a logical counting/transform iterator only for genuinely disjoint reduced axes.
+5. Fixed-size segmented reduction over a logical counting/transform iterator remains only as the correctness fallback for genuinely irregular/non-dense views while that traversal is being replaced.

 The tiled path also accepts zero-copy logical permutations when stride analysis proves that the visible source is physically dense `[outer, reduction, inner]` storage.
 In that case the reducer traverses the physical source layout directly and writes the requested retained-axis dense order without materializing the permutation.
 Natural `[outer,inner]` output keeps the ordinary tuned store mapping.
 Production `[inner,outer]` output uses the shared-transpose retained writer described below so final global stores remain coalesced.